Kentucky – Indiana Probate Attorneys Answer Frequently Asked Questions

 Can probate be avoided?

 Yes, when someone with an estate plan or a trust passes away, legal documents already exist for the orderly process of transfer of the deceased’s assets to the beneficiary.
 But be careful!
 Titling assets in joint names to avoid probate can cause disastrous consequences.
-This is why you should consult an estate planning attorney before changing title to any assets.
+This is why you should consult our Indiana probate attorneys before changing title to any assets.